openflighthpc/concertim-ct-visualisation-app/core/app/models/README.md

 6. Validations.
 7. Delegation.
 8. Defaults.
+9. Scopes.
-9. Public class methods.
+10. Public class methods.
-10. Private class methods.
+11. Private class methods.
-11. Public instance methods.
+12. Public instance methods.
-12. Protected instance methods.
+13. Protected instance methods.
-13. Private instance methods.
+14. Private instance methods.

 Each section should be proceeded by a header in the following format.